Ensono/amido.github.io/docs/workloads/netcore/security_netcore.md

 <tbody>
   <tr>
     <td>OpenApi.AuthorizationUrl</td>
-    <td>This url is used to authenticate the user to the authorization server.<br></br>The user is redirected to this url where they login and are redirected back to the Swagger page.<br></br>This is used for both the Authorization Code with PKCE and Implicit flows.<br></br>For Authorization Code with PKCE flow a code is returned.<br></br>For Implicit flow a token is returned.</td>
+    <td>This url is used to authenticate the user to the authorization server.<br /><br />The user is redirected to this url where they login and are redirected back to the Swagger page.<br /><br />This is used for both the Authorization Code with PKCE and Implicit flows.<br /><br />For Authorization Code with PKCE flow a code is returned.<br /><br />For Implicit flow a token is returned.</td>
     <td>https://stacks-amido.eu.auth0.com/authorize?audience=https://api.stacks.com</td>
   </tr>
   <tr>